CruisesBest Time to Travel

 Best Time

-August through November, when the floodwaters are highest and the forest is fully submerged.
+August through November, during the high floodwaters when the forest is fully submerged.
 The bird populations peak in October.
-The duckweed is greenest after rain.
+The honey season in U Minh Hạ runs from January to June.

 Getting There